arup99-glitch/LeetCode/README.md

 # LeetCode

-Here i solve leetcode problem for interview purpose
+Here i solve leetcode problem for interview purpose/and other problems also